SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message: Optional
 - Response message: Status

+The "op=cancel" semantics from [@!RFC5730, Section 2.9.3.4] are assigned to the HTTP DELETE method.
 The new sponsoring client MUST use the HTTP DELETE method to cancel a requested transfer.
-The semantics of the HTTP DELETE method are determined by the role of the client sending the request.

 Example request: